mogazz69/Amazon_Vine_Analysis/README.md

 To further delve into the topic of positivity bias, a further analysis on customer votes can be performed.
 In Which the ratio of "helpful_votes'” can be reviewed, as well as using "verified_purchase" as threshold.

-this could be the day I die for you...